deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 ## Operating system and desktop environment

-The most important of course is the operating system, I'm running [Fedora 30](https://getfedora.org/) at the moment with [GNOME 3.32.2](https://www.gnome.org/) as the Desktop and I'm very happy with it.
-I find Fedora more suitable for development machines than other distros as it has a short release cycle and is fairly stable so you get the latest & stable software all the time.
+The most important, of course, is the operating system.
+I'm running [Fedora 30](https://getfedora.org/) at the moment with [GNOME 3.32.2](https://www.gnome.org/) as the Desktop, and I'm very happy with it.
+I find Fedora more suitable for development machines than other distros as it has a short release cycle and is fairly stable, so you get the latest & stable software all the time.

 ![](https://thepracticaldev.s3.amazonaws.com/i/it61sd8sldm00nipfiy4.png)

-What good is a desktop without a nice theme right?
-GNOME is great when it comes to themes and I went with [Arc-Flatabulous](https://github.com/andreisergiu98/arc-flatabulous-theme) theme and never looked back.
+What good is a desktop without a nice theme, right?
+GNOME is great when it comes to themes, and I went with [Arc-Flatabulous](https://github.com/andreisergiu98/arc-flatabulous-theme) theme and never looked back.
 For icons, I use [Paper](https://github.com/snwh/paper-icon-theme) as I like the material icon theme.

 ![](https://thepracticaldev.s3.amazonaws.com/i/h6w1qmxd2mvs88bl0ki7.png)